AdnanHassan2003/Task_Managment_React/README.md

 Main Components
 MainComponent.js: The main component that manages the state of the task board and handles task addition.
 AddModal.js: A modal component that allows users to add new tasks.

+Helpers
+getRandomColors.js: A helper function to generate random colors for tasks. onDragEnd.js: A helper function to handle drag-and-drop functionality.